nareshmaharaj-consultant/aerospike_udf/README.md

 - Channel Partners is the segment
 - Aerospike Database is the product line

-This means that we can search the bin independently for all records based on the
+This means that we can search the bin independently for all records based on:
 - country
 - country and segment
 - or all three country, segment and product